Your cart is empty

 Among the aromatic herbs that easily remind us of summer flavours and smells, we find Rosemary in particular.
-This plant is naturally associated with the garrigue, the singing cicadas, the sun..
+This plant is naturally associated with the scrubland, singing cicadas, the sun..

 But do you really know Rosemary?
 Did you know that it occupied a prominent place in ancient civilizations, especially Egypt?
 The famous Egyptian queen Cleopatra, in particular, used it very regularly, in different contexts.

-The term "rosemary" has different etymological origins: it comes either from the Latin "ros marinus" which means "sea dew" (because it requires very little water, and the dew of the sea is sufficient to flourish) or from the Greek "rhops myrinos" which represents it rather well since it means "aromatic bush"
+The term "rosemary" has different etymological origins: it comes either from the Latin "ros marinus" which means "sea dew" (because it is satisfied with very little water, and the dew of the sea is sufficient to flourish) or from the Greek "rhops myrinos" which represents it rather well since it means "aromatic bush"

 The leafy branches of Rosemary can be eaten fresh or dry.
-I offer them in their freeze-dried version in order to preserve the flavours and olfactory notes optimally and to make its daily use the most practical possible.
+I propose them to you in their freeze-dried version in order to preserve the flavours and olfactory notes in an optimal way and to make its daily use the most practical possible.

 Rosemary is one of the star aromatic herbs of barbecue parties, and is often used both when sprinkling it directly on grilled items (meat, fish, vegetables) and to season marinades, or when using its branches as skewers for vegetables.

-But his talents don't stop at the summer pleasures of grilling of all kinds, far from it.
+But her talents don't stop at the summer pleasures of grilled meats of all kinds, far from it.